 Each certification provides a timeline and list of procedures in order to maintain it.
 Generally candidates must submit an application; a licensing fee; and proof of having completed continuing education (CE) hours.
 Check certifying agency websites for details.

 Finally, there is a wealth of professional organizations for acute care NPs in both the pediatric and adult subspecialties.
 These can provide resources such as job postings; conferences; networking opportunities; CE seminars; and more.
 They include:

-Here are four featured online and hybrid acute care programs, two pediatric (PNP-AC) and two adult (AG-ACNP):
+Here are three featured online and hybrid acute care programs, one pediatric (PNP-AC) and two adult (AG-ACNP):

 Duke University offers a distance-based, 43 credit-hour PNP-AC program with courses such as advanced physiology across the lifespan, physical assessment & diagnostic reasoning, and specialty seminars in advanced pathophysiology for neonatal & pediatric health.
 This MSN program typically takes seven semesters to complete, and is the only program of its kind in North Carolina.
 Duke also boasts the Center for Nursing Discovery, an innovative simulation center to help students build confidence with their medical techniques in a safe environment.

 Johns Hopkins University (JHU)—tied for second place among U.S. News & World Report’s (2015) top nursing programs in the country—offers a hybrid AG-ACNP program to BSN-prepared candidates.
 This program takes 16 months to complete with courses such as applications of research to practice, clinical pharmacology, and health promotion & disease prevention taught by world-renowned, clinically experienced faculty.